• 13 Nights / 14 days

 Tour Highlights

-• Enjoy a walking tour of the painted 'Havelis.
+• Take a guided walking tour of the beautifully painted 'Havelis' in Mandawa.

-• Enjoy a train journey of Indian Railways.
+• Experience a scenic train journey on Indian Railways.

-• Enjoy a visit to the Western and Eastern temples of Khajuraho.
+• Discover the architectural marvels of the Western and Eastern temples in Khajuraho.

-• Take a boat cruise on the river Ganges while in Varanasi.
+• Embark on a serene boat cruise along the river Ganges in Varanasi.

 Tour Route - Where you'll visit